SophieDufrane/redeemit-platform/README.md

   - Admins can update employee profiles, including first and last names, and points balances.
   - Admins can view redemption records to see who ordered what items, in which quantity.

-Admins also have access to the platform (similar to employees) with the following differences:
+- **Access to the Platform**
-- Admins can see the full catalogue, including items with zero stock.
+  - View the full catalogue, including items with zero stock.
-- Items with zero stock are highlighted to help manage the catalogue.
+  - See items with zero stock highlighted to assist in catalogue management.

 ---